azimy-hamid/moduleFiveLabs/readme.md

 The requirement for this lab is to change lab 4 api to use controller, but this was already a requirement of the lab 4.
 So this lab is also completed allong side lab 5

 ## LabSix

+All the requirements for the lab 6 is completed, I have written 4 test cases that test the 4 (add - sub - multiply - div) endpoints.
+However in the lab instrcutions (the module 5 slides), they have used commonJs, but I have used ES6 cause I wanted to also practice the ES6 sytax as I had only worked with CommonJs previously so it was quite a good experience.
+Also, Since I was using ES6 and the supertest library noramlly uses CommonJs so I had configure it to use ES6, that way I have these (babel.config.js and also .babelrc) files for configuring jest and supertest.
+TO help me with the configuration, I used Chat GPT.

+To run follow the bellow steps and commands:

+1. Navigate to labSix folder
+2. npm install (to install all the dependencies)
+3. npm test (to view the test results )

+NOTE: you don't need to run the server to run the tests, supertest takes care of that.

 ## LabSeven